KVCW

 KVCW (channel 33) is a television station in Las Vegas, Nevada, United States, affiliated with The CW and MyNetworkTV.
 It is owned by Sinclair Broadcast Group alongside NBC affiliate KSNV (channel 3).
-The two stations share studios on Foremaster Lane in Las Vegas; KVCW's transmitter is located on Black Mountain, near Henderson (southwest of I-11/US 93/US 95).
+The two stations share studios on Foremaster Lane in Las Vegas; KVCW's transmitter is located on an unnamed peak in Black Mountain Regional Park near Henderson (southwest of I-11/US 93/US 95).

 History

 Early years

 On April 22, 1987, the Federal Communications Commission (FCC) issued an original construction permit to 4-A Communications to build a new full-power television station, on UHF channel 33, to serve the Las Vegas market.
 4-A Communications, owned by Lawrence and Teri DePaulis, became Channel 33, Inc. (which remained the station's licensee until 2015) in August 1987.
 The station, known as KFBT, went on the air on July 30, 1989, under a program test authority and was given a license one month later.
 The station's original transmitter was located in the McCullough Range southwest of Henderson.
 On July 20, 1990, a family ownership group headed by Daniel "Danny" Koker purchased Channel 33, Inc. Under the Kokers, KFBT was an independent station with a firmly local flavor and soon garnered much acclaim with features such as the scary B-movie showcase Saturday Fright at the Movies, hosted by Count Cool Rider, which aired at 10 p.m.
 Count Cool Rider was actually Danny Koker II, son of the station president and also one of the station's owners, who has since gone on to become a respected builder of custom motorcycles, as well as a regular expert on the History Channel series Pawn Stars and host of its spinoff, Counting Cars.